vyca2017/content/content/tutorials/clients/relay-modern/getting-started.md

 Before you run the app to see if everything works, you should add actual post items to the database.
 Open a GraphQL Playground by pasting your endpoint for the `Relay API` into the address bar of a browser.

-When the Playground is open, paste the following two mutations into the left pane:
+Once the Playground has opened, paste the following two mutations into the left pane:

 ```graphql
 mutation ice {